 Bow Fishing: Bow and arrow and crossbow may be used on certain waters for certain species.
-See Table 3 Bow and Spear Fishing Regulations.
+See Table 3, Bow & Spear Fishing Regulations.

 Crayfish: Native crayfish may be harvested in all waters as long as the water body is open to fishing.
 In designated trout waters, crayfish may only be taken during the fishing season for trout.
 Anglers may use traps, nets, hook-and-line or hands to harvest crayfish.
 All crayfish traps must bear the owners name and address.
 There is no minimum size limit or possession limit.
-Crayfish species not native to Michigan waters, which include (but are not limited to) red swamp crayfish (Procambarus clarkii) and rusty crayfish (Orconectes rusticus), may not be possessed or used for bait, whether alive or dead, on any waters of this state whether those waters are public or private.
+Crayfish species not native to Michigan waters, which include (but are not limited to) red swamp crayfish (Procambarus clarkii) and rusty crayfish (Orconectes rusticus), may not be used for bait, whether alive or dead, on any waters of this state whether those waters are public or private.
+Rusty crayfish may be harvested for consumptive purposes.
 Crayfish may not be possessed or used for bait, whether alive or dead, on Michigan-Wisconsin boundary waters.

 Drop-shotting: The practice of having a weight suspended below a hook that is tied directly to the main fishing line is lawful on inland lakes, Great Lakes and Great Lakes Connecting Waters only.
 This gear may not be used on rivers, streams or drowned river mouth lakes.

 Hook-and-Line Fishing: Fish taken must be hooked in the mouth.
 Fish not hooked in the mouth must be returned to the water immediately.
 No more than 3 lines per person (including tip-ups) nor more than 6 hooks or lures may be used.
-All hooks attached to an artificial bait or “night crawler harness” are counted as 1 hook.
+All hooks attached to an artificial bait or “night crawler harness” are counted as 1 hook (note: for crappie/perch rigs and umbrella rigs each hook is counted as part of total allowed).
 Hooks must be baited or attached to an artificial bait.
 Any number of hooks may be used on 1 line for taking smelt in recognized smelt waters (visit michigan.gov/fishing).
 All tip-ups and other similar devices must be marked with the name and address of the owner in legible English, either directly on the object or securely fastened to it by a plate or tag.
 All lines must be under immediate control.
 Hook and size regulations exist on certain streams (see Exceptions to General Regulations by County).

 Hoop Nets: May be used for burbot only on certain waters Dec.
 15 – last day of Feb.
 A permit is required through a local DNR office.
-See Table 5 General Netting Regulations.
+See Table 5, Exceptions to General Regulations by County.

 Spearing: Hand, rubber or spring-propelled spears may be used for certain species.
-See Table 3 Bow and Spear Fishing Regulations.
+See Table 3, Bow & Spear Fishing Regulations.